fernandes-s/fernandes-s/README.md

 <!--  -->

-- 🔭 I’m currently working on my portfolio and looking for data analytics roles
+- 🔭 I’m currently working on my portfolio and looking for data related roles.
-- 🌱 I’m currently learning SQL, Python, C#, Git, and Tableau.
+- 🌱 I’m currently enhacing my skills on SQL, Python, C#, and Git.
 - 👯 I’m looking to collaborate on data projects!
-- 📫 You can reach me on LinkedIn: dfmnetoo@gmail.com
+- 📫 You can reach me on my <a href="https://www.linkedin.com/in/fernandesss-s/">LinkedIn</a>.
 - ⚡ Fun fact: I am a Brazilian from Rio de Janeiro, but I live in Ireland where the avg temperature in the winter is 5.2 °C, and summer is 14.3 °C. 🥶

 - <h3 align="left">Connect with me:</h3>